 So it’s really looking at your entire ecosystem, instead of just your LOS.
 I think that’s really the big thing we’re seeing now versus 10, 12 years ago, where you picked the big monolith, and then figured out where you could play around with it on the edges to make it do what you needed it to do.
 You’re not constrained by that anymore.

-Charles: It’s an interesting dynamic listening to the two of you.
-Because Christian, and rightly so, as the lender persona, it’s a lot easier to source the differentiation in this, with the advantage coming from the flexibility to do the business process.
-And in some way, Scott, that’s what you’re hinting at the technology as the enabler, right?
+Strategy: It’s an interesting dynamic listening to the two these teams.
+Because Solutions Engineering, and rightly so, as the lender persona, it’s a lot easier to source the differentiation in this, with the advantage coming from the flexibility to do the business process.
+And in some way, the Product Team, you’re hinting at the technology as the enabler, right?
 That’s what’s different out.
 Maybe that’s why this is coming to the fore more.